Logan Kelly

 What mid-execution enforcement covers:

 Tool result inspection.
 A tool call was made and permitted.
 The result comes back.
 Before that result is appended to the agent's context, it's inspected — for PII that shouldn't enter context, for injection patterns, for content policy violations, for schema anomalies that indicate something unexpected happened.
 If the result fails inspection, it can be redacted, replaced with a sanitized version, or flagged.
+The Bankrbot incident is a mid-execution failure: the Morse-encoded tweet arrived as a fetched result, and inspection at the tool-result layer — rather than the model layer — is where encoding anomalies of this kind are catchable before they reach the context.

 Sequence-level policy evaluation.
 Some policies only make sense at the sequence level, not the individual action level.
 If an agent has made five different external API calls in a single session, that pattern may be a policy violation even if each individual call was permitted.
 Mid-execution monitoring can track patterns across a session and trigger policy responses based on accumulated behavior.